Last Updated on February 23, 2022 by Nazmin Sarker

 Chinese broccoli will keep for only two to three days even if it is fresh when bought.
 After that, the leaves will start to wilt and go yellow, and the stalk is liable to become tough.

-For best result, wrapped the vegetable in slightly damp kitchen paper and store in the vegetable compartment of the refrigerator.
+For the best result, wrap the vegetable in slightly damp kitchen paper and store it in the vegetable compartment of the refrigerator.

 - Fresh Market Super Veggie Salad – Don’t Feel Alone Market

 - Chicken Recipes For Diabetics And High Cholesterol

 - Top 25 South Indian Pork Vegetable Soup Recipe